-This application checklist has been created to assist in developing an application.
+This application checklist has been created as an aid in developing an application.

-What an Applicant Should Do: Prior to Registering in Grants.gov: Acquire a DUNs Number (see page 26) Acquire or renew registration with SAM (see page 26) To Register with Grants.gov.
-Acquire AOR and Grants.gov username/password (see page 26) Acquire AOR confirmation from the E-Biz POC (see page 26) To Find Funding Opportunity: Search for the Funding Opportunity on Grants.gov (see page 27) Access Funding Opportunity and Application Package (see page 27) Sign up for Grants.gov email notifications (optional) (see page 24) Read Important Notice: Applying for Grants in Grants.gov Read OJP policy and guidance on conference approval, planning, and reporting available at ojp.gov/financialguide/DOJ/PostawardRequirements/chapter3.10a.htm available at oppige villational galacide confederation to daniello contactor of the article After Application Submission, Receive Grants.gov Email Notifications That: (1) application has been received, (2) application has either been successfully validated or rejected with errors (see page 24) If No Grants.gov Receipt, and Validation or Error Notifications are Received: contact the NCJRS Response Center regarding experiencing technical difficulties (see page 2) page 2) Overview of Post-Award Legal Requirements: Review the "Overview of Legal Requirements Generally Applicable to OJP Grants and Cooperative Agreements - FY 2018 Awards" in the OJP Funding Resource Center at https:// ojp.gov/funding/index.htm.
-Scope Requirement: The federal amount requested is within the allowable limit(s) of \$360,000.
-The federal amount requested is within the allowable limit(s) of \$500,000.
-Eligibility Requirement: Eligible applicants are limited to state and local prosecutorial agencies, federally recognized Indian tribal governments that perform prosecution functions (as determined by the Secretary of the Interior), or tribal consortia consisting of two or more federally recognized Indian tribes (including tribal consortia operated as nonprofit organizations), acting as a fiscal agent for one or more prosecutor agencies.
-What an Application Chauld Industry What an Application Should Include: Application for Federal Assistance (SF-424) (see page 12) Project Abstract (see page 13)
+What an Applicant Should Do:

+Prior to Registering in Grants.gov: Acquire a DUNS Number Acquire or renew registration with SAM To Register with Grants.gov: Acquire AOR and Grants.gov username/password Acquire AOR confirmation from the E-Biz POC (see page 30) (see page 30) (see page 30) (see page 30) To Find Funding Opportunity: Search for the Funding Opportunity on Grants.gov Select the correct Competition ID Access Funding Opportunity and Application Package Sign up for Grants.gov email notifications (optional) Read Important Notice: Applying for Grants in Grants.gov Read OJP policy and guidance on conference approval, planning, and rep (see page 31) (see page 31) (see page 31) (see page 28) available at ojp.gov/financialguide/DOJ/PostawardRequirements/chapter After Application Submission, Receive Grants.gov Email Notifications That:(1) application has been received,(2) application has either been successfully validated or rejected with error.
+If No Grants.gov Receipt, and Validation or Error Notifications are Received:contact NCJRS regarding experiencing technical difficulties 3.10a.htm (see page 14) Overview of Post-Award Legal Requirements: (see page 31) Review the "Overview of Legal Requirements Generally Applicable to OJ Cooperative Agreements - FY 2018 Awards" in the OJP Funding Resource Cent https://ojp.gov/funding/index.htm.
+Scope Requirement: The federal amount requested is within the allowable limit(s) of: Category 1: \$650,000 Category 2: \$2,000,000